Richmond, Michigan: Arts and recreation

-The city has a local library and a local community theatre (Richmond Community Theatre).
+The city has a local library and a local community theatre.

 The city has three major parks – Beebe Street Memorial Park, Bailey Park, and Gierk Park.
 Beebe Street Memorial Park is 38.5 acre and includes five baseball fields and an outdoor swimming pool.
 Bailey Park is a 2 acre park with a baseball field, soccer field, and four tennis courts.
 Gierk Park is approximately one acre and includes a small playground.
 Various other outdoor recreational facilities can be found adjacent to the public school buildings, St. Augustine Catholic Elementary School, and St. Peter Lutheran School.